AshRouth/SOC/_motions/A toolkit for healing divisions in the Green Party.md

 ## Motion
 Insert into Record of Organisational Statements:

-Conference instructs GPRC to facilitate the creation of a toolkit for healing divisions within the Party, and to make this toolkit available to be made to local & regional Parties, councillors, activists, and staff.
+Conference instructs GPRC to facilitate the creation of a toolkit for healing divisions within the Party, and to make this toolkit available to local & regional Parties, councillors, activists, and staff.

 Aims and scope of the toolkit: